Suprava Samal

-Suprava Samal (born 16 June 1990 in Bhubaneshwar) is an Indian women footballer who currently plays as a defender for the India women's national football team.
+Suprava Samal (born 16 June 1990) is an Indian footballer who played as a defender for the Rising Students Club and the India women's national football team.

-International
+Career

 Samal represented India at the 2010 SAFF Women's Championship and 2012 SAFF Women's Championship.
 She was part of the team at the Pre-Olympic Qualifiers in 2011.
 She played for the Combined Dutch Team in 2013.